beepboop271/ctf-writeups-solutions/google2021/david-and-the-tree/README.md

 > Sometimes, what's more important is not what you have, but what you're missing.

 As mentioned, there are way more codes than there should be in the provided trees, which means there are mappings for characters that are never even used.
 In addition, the text being compressed is a story without the letter `e`.
 Since the whole story is uppercase, that would be the character `E`.
 Perhaps there might be something special if the tree contains a code for the character `E`?
-Adding `print(ord("E") in set(x[0] for x in litlens))` gives `True` for every file.
+Adding `print(ord("E") in set(x[0] for x in litlens))` gives `True` for every file: every file's tree contains a redundant mapping for the character `E`.

 I'll print out the code for `E` used in each file at the bottom of the loop body.
 `print(bin(tree[ord("E")])[2:].zfill(8))`